Logo by Danthree Studio - CGI Studio

 How "bright" should an HDRI be?

-It is not the absolute brightness that is decisive, but the dynamic range (exposure range in EV).
-Pay attention to ≥ 12 EV and real, unclipped light sources; then expose the scene with exposure/tonemapping, not with an exaggerated environment strength.
-Paul Debevec's HDRI research provides a well-founded overview.
+It’s not the absolute brightness that matters, but the dynamic range (exposure range in EV).
+Make sure to use ≥ 12 EV and genuine, unclipped light sources; you’ll then expose the scene using Exposure/Tone Mapping, not by setting the Environment strength too high.
+Paul Debevec’s HDRI research provides a comprehensive overview.

-Do I need additional light besides the HDRI?
+Do I need additional lighting in addition to the HDRI?

-For key edges, catchlights and label legibility yes - IBL as the basis, accentuating area lights on top.
-Real-time brilliance is ensured by pre-filtering according to the PMREMGenerator.
+For key edges, catchlights, and label readability —yes—IBL as the base, with accent area lights on top.
+Real-time highlights are provided by pre-filtering according to PMREMGenerator.

 Which formats make sense?

-.EXR (32-bit) as master, optional KTX2/BasisU for web viewer.
-For the asset exchange glTF 2.0 is the PBR standard - see also glTF file format.
+.EXR (32-bit) as the master file; optionally KTX2/BasisU for web viewers.
+For asset exchange, glTF 2.0 is the PBR standard—see also glTF file format.

 How do I use an HDRI correctly in Blender?

-About Environment Texture with linear interpretation; fine-tune exposure in the camera node.
+About Environment Texture with linear interpretation; fine-tune the exposure in the Camera node.

 And in Unreal Engine?